human-pangenomics/hpp_production_workflows/coverage/README.md

 ## A Mixture Model-Based Coverage Analysis For HPRC Y1 Assemblies

 ### Overview
-In this page we are explaining the steps toward the coverage analysis of HPRC-Y1 assemblies.
+On this page we are explaining the steps toward the coverage analysis of HPRC-Y1 assemblies.
+This analysis is still under development and this page will be updated once there is a newer version of the results.
 Here is a summary of this analysis
 - Align the long reads to each assembly
 - Calculate the read coverage of each base of the assembly
 - Fit a mixture model to the coverage distribution
-- Extract the blocks that are assigned to the 4 main components of the model; erroreous, haploid, diploid and collapsed.
+- Extract the blocks assigned to the model's 4 main components: erroreous, duplicated, haploid, and collapsed.

-To be more specific each assembly is partitioned into two (for female samples) or four (for male samples) sets of regions and the third and fourth steps above are applied on each set separately.
-We expect each partition to have different estimated paramters after fitting the model.
-There are two main factors that led to this partitioning.
-The first reason is that the centromeric regions are highly enriched in false duplication and collapsing, which is not the case for non-centromeric regions.
-The other factor is that for male samples we expect to have half of the sequencing coverage in X and Y chromosomes and using the same model that was fit to the autosomes leads to overestimating the low-coverage blocks in sex chromosomes.

-Each haploid assembly of a female sample is partitioned into 2 sets of regions:
-1. non-centromeric (sex + autosome)
-2. centromeric (sex + autosome)

-Each haploid assembly of a male sample is partitioned into 4 sets of regions:

-1. Non-centromeric autosomes + pseudo-atousomal region (PAR)
-2. Centromeric autosomes
-3. Non-centromeric sex
-4. Centromeric sex

 ### 1. Read Alignment
-The ONT and HiFi reads are aligned to each assembly with winnowmap v2.0.
+The ONT and HiFi reads are aligned to each diploid assembly (~ 6Gbases long) with winnowmap v2.03.
+Since we are aligning the reads to the diploid assembly the expected base-level coverage should be half of the sequencing coverage.
-Here are the main commands used for producing the alignments (adopted from the [winnowmap docs](https://github.com/marbl/Winnowmap)):
+Here are the main commands used for producing the alignments (taken from the [winnowmap docs](https://github.com/marbl/Winnowmap)):
 ````
   # making the k-mer table with meryl
   meryl count k=15 output merylDB asm.fa
   meryl print greater-than distinct=0.9998 merylDB > repetitive_k15.txt

   # alignment with winnowmap
-  winnowmap -W repetitive_k15.txt -ax [map-ont | map-pb] asm.fa reads.fq.gz | \
+  winnowmap -W repetitive_k15.txt -ax [map-ont | map-pb] -Y -L --eqx --cs -I8g <(cat pat_asm.fa mat_asm.fa) reads.fq.gz | \
     samtools view -hb > read_alignment.bam
 ````

 ### 2. Calculating Depth of Coverage
-With `samtools depth` we could calculate the the depth of coverage for each base of an assembly.
+With `samtools depth` we could calculate the the depth of coverage for each assembly base.
 The output of `samtools depth -aa` is like below. (`-aa` option allows reporting the bases with no coverage)
 ````
 contig_1  1 0